Kolkir/mlcpp/classification_dlib/README.md

     train_data_str =
       std::regex_replace(train_data_str, std::regex("Iris-virginica"), "2");
     ```
     To load data from string to DLib matrix, I specified exact size of the matrix, because library unable to determine it by itself.
-Also DLib internally uses double for a lot of calculations internally so in many cases it is impossible to use float as a base type for a Matrix (It will lead for a compilation errors).
+Also DLib internally uses double for a lot of calculations internally so in many cases it is impossible to use float as a base type for a Matrix (It will lead for compilation errors).
     ```cpp
     using DType = double;
     using Matrix = dlib::matrix<DType>;